bluez/bluez/doc/org.bluez.GattCharacteristic.rst

 True, if this characteristic has been acquired by any client using AcquireWrite.

-For client properties is ommited in case 'write-without-response' flag is not set.
+For client properties is omitted in case 'write-without-response' flag is not set.

 For server the presence of this property indicates that AcquireWrite is